Checking in on Your Child’s Learning Progress

 As students, parents, and teachers struggle with continued school disruptions, they’re also grappling with this question: What did students not learn during the pandemic?
 Learning loss is real.
 The chaos in K-12 education over the past couple years, combined with the psychological and emotional toll wrought by the pandemic, left students across the country vulnerable to starting the school year behind where they need to be.
 To help, we’ve rounded up learning assessments families can use.

 How can parents assess whether their students are learning at grade level?
-There are a variety of free online assessments that parents can use to gauge their children’s progress and readiness.
+There are a variety of free online assessments that parents can use to gauge their children’s learning progress and readiness.
 In addition, parents can pay for their child to take a nationally norm-referenced assessment test, such as the Stanford Ten (in online form) or the Terranova 2 (in booklet form.

-• Khan Academy's Official SAT Prep
+Khan Academy’s Official SAT Prep

 For students wanting to better understand their strengths and weaknesses when it comes to the PSAT or SAT, Khan Academy's diagnostic test can be a big help.
 After the initial assessment, the resource will create a free, personalized practice plan to help students improve on concepts they found challenging.